Genesis creation narrative: Authorship and dating

-Although Orthodox Jews and fundamentalist Christians attribute the authorship of the Book of Genesis to Moses "as a matter of faith", the hypothesis of Mosaic authorship has been questioned since the 11th century and rejected in scholarship since the 17th century.
-Scholars of Biblical criticism conclude that it, together with the following four books (making up what Jews call the Torah and biblical scholars call the Pentateuch), is "a composite work, the product of many hands and periods".
+Although Orthodox Jews and fundamentalist Christians attribute the authorship of the Book of Genesis to Moses "as a matter of faith", the hypothesis of Mosaic authorship has come into question since at least the 11th century, and scholarship has rejected it since the 17th century.
+Scholars of Biblical criticism conclude that Genesis, together with the following four books (making up what Jews call the Torah and biblical scholars call the Pentateuch), is "a composite work, the product of many hands and periods".

 The creation narrative consists of two separate accounts drawn from different sources.
-The first account, which spans from Genesis 1:1 to the first sentence of Genesis 2:4, is from what scholars call the Priestly source (P), largely dated to the 6th century BC.
-The second account, which comprises the remainder of Genesis 2, is from an older non-Priestly source – traditionally the Jahwist source (J) dated to the 10th or 9th century BC according to the documentary hypothesis.
+Scholars associate the first account, which spans from Genesis 1:1 to the first sentence of Genesis 2:4, with the Priestly source (P), largely dated to the 6th century BC.
+The second account, which comprises the remainder of Genesis 2, stems from an older non-Priestly source – traditionally the Jahwist source (J) dated to the 10th or 9th century BC according to the documentary hypothesis.

 The two stories were combined, but there is currently no scholarly consensus on when the narrative reached its final form.
-A common hypothesis among biblical scholars today is that the first major comprehensive narrative of the Pentateuch was composed in the 7th or 6th century BC.
+A common hypothesis among biblical scholars today is that the first major comprehensive narrative of the Pentateuch originated in the 7th or 6th century BC.
+Francesca Stavrakopoulou dates the written form of the Genesis creation account approximately to the "5th century BCE, but drawing on older mythologies".

 A sizeable minority of scholars believe that the first eleven chapters of Genesis, also known as the primeval history, can be dated to the 3rd century BC based on discontinuities between the contents of the work and other parts of the Hebrew Bible.